Isabelo de los Reyes: Exile in Spain

 During his time in Montjuïc, de los Reyes read works by anarchists and syndicalists who influenced his thought.
 A sympathetic guard supplied him with anarchist books and newspapers.
 De los Reyes also met Ramon Sempau, a Spanish poet-journalist who left an impression on de los Reyes.

 After his release in 1898, de los Reyes was barred from leaving Spain and became a drifter in Barcelona.
 It was during this time that he came to know radicals such as Francisco Ferrer, Alejandro Lerroux, and others.
 He began reading the works of Pierre-Joseph Proudhon, Mikhail Bakunin, and other socialist thinkers.
 He also joined protest actions and was imprisoned for a short time by police authorities.
 He was released and was forced to relocate from Barcelona to Madrid.

 During his time in Madrid, he was taken in by Doña Justa Jugo Vidal and met with other Filipinos to discuss the Philippine situation.
 He also met Señorita María Ángeles López Montero and married her on Christmas Eve in 1898.
 He published La Religion del Katipunan, which he wrote during his stay in Montjuïc, and he was commissioned by the British and Foreign Bible Society to translate the Bible to Iloko.
 De los Reyes later said that this work was "one way by which [he] could contribute to the liberalization of dogmatic religion."

 At the onset of the Spanish–American War, de los Reyes was employed as Counselor of the Ministry of the Colonies (Consejero del Ministerio de Ultramar), which he held until 1901.
 In this capacity, de los Reyes helped rally Filipino support against the Americans, thinking that this would create conditions favorable to the Philippines.
 He believed that once the Americans were repelled, they would be granted autonomy, and should Spain renege, then the already armed Filipinos could take matters to their own hands.
 He had received assurances from the governor-general Basilio Augustín regarding autonomy, and together with other Filipinos in Spain, offered to return to the Philippines to organize militias to fight the Americans.

 De los Reyes wrote anti-American articles for La Correspondencia de Epaña and other papers.
 On November 10, 1898, as Spain's loss of the Philippines became imminent, he and Dominador Gómez published Filipinas ante Europa, which had the editorial logo: Contra Norte-America, no; contra el imperialismo, sí, hasta la muerte!
 (Against the Americans, no; against Imperialism, yes, until death!)
 It ran for 86 issues between October 25, 1899, and June 10, 1901.
 After closing, it briefly reappeared as El Defensor de Filipinas, which ran monthly from July 1 to October 1, 1901.

 After Aguinaldo's surrender, de los Reyes was repatriated to Manila on July 1, 1901.
-Given guarantees by the American consul in Barcelona that he will in not be harassed upon his arrival in the Philippines, he left Spain on September 14 aboard the steamer Montevideo.
+Given guarantees by the American consul in Barcelona that he will not be harassed upon his arrival in the Philippines, he left Spain on September 14 aboard the steamer Montevideo.
 De los Reyes arrived in Manila on October 15, 1901.